 Ohio Administrative License Suspension

 Defending clients who have been charged with drunk driving, or driving under the influence of illegal or prescription drugs, is challenging.
-DUI and DWI defense attorneys must always be prepared for new developments in legal and scientific procedures used to prove guilt.
+DUI defense attorneys must always be prepared for new developments in legal and scientific procedures used to prove guilt.